 Preparing plums for canning, freezing and baking always takes longer than expected!
 Removing seeds one at a time is usually a tedious task.
 When working with more than a few pounds, it’s nice to know techniques for pitting plums faster.
 This one is so efficient, I use it every year!

 But before we dive into this tutorial, we should talk about plum types.
 The variety does matter!

 What Type of Plums?

 This method will only work with freestone plums!
-Lucky for you, that’s exactly what most of our modern varieties are!
+Lucky for you and I, that’s exactly what most of our modern varieties are!

 Preparation and Tools

 First, be sure to wash your freestone plums.
 Discard leaves or stems.
 Grab a bowl for the pits and another for your pitted plums.